Jeevakarunya02/Health_Prediction_app/README.md

 ### View Patient

 ![Patient_Table](Patient_table.png)

+## Future Enhancements

+- Integrate Gemini AI API for advanced health recommendations
+- Use a larger healthcare dataset
+- Replace the custom model with a trained ML model using scikit-learn
+- Deploy the application on Streamlit Cloud

 ## Note

 This app gives basic screening remarks only.
 It is not a real medical diagnosis.